What Is a Disruption?

 The competition distinguishes from the usual competition

-Because now the competitors have a different product with different propositions the competition is different than if both competitors have the same product just with a different brand and slightly different features
+Because after a disruption took place the new competitors have different products with different propositions and therefore the competition is different than if the competitors have the same product just with a different brand and slightly different features

 A disruptive company often creates a function in a new manner

 E.g., Apple created a new function with the iPhone, now having touchscreen and apps

 A disruptive company usually has new components in the proposition to the customers

 E. g. in the case of digital cameras.
 In the beginning, digital cameras had worse photo quality than conventional cameras.
 But the new component of being able to save and send photos made the new technology more popular despite the worse photo quality.

 That allows them to have lower costs or to offer a different, innovative proposition to customers